 Besides the famous white porcelain, Limoges developed the technique of Grand Feu (baking at a very high temperature), which makes it possible to obtain elegant and subtle colours.

+Limoges porcelain in the 20th century The first half of the 20th century is characterised by the development of 2 styles: Art Nouveau and Art Déco.
+These styles influenced the production of porcelain manufacturers who worked closely together with renowned artists.
 It is thanks to the company GDA that the Art Nouveau style was introduced in Limoges porcelain.
 Samuel Bing, initiator of this style, had noticed the company at the world exhibition of 1892 in Chicago, and asked them to produce models designed by the artists Edward Colonna, Georges de Feure and Paul Jouve.

 The reputation of Limoges porcelain is again confirmed at the exhibition 'Exposition internationale des arts décoratifs et industriels modernes' which is held in Paris in 1925.
 This exhibition gave its name to the style developed in the 1920s: Art Déco.
 Many factories worked together with artists of note like Lalique, Dufy and Sandoz.
 Some of the services produced have very architectonic forms, close to cubism.

-The Second World War was of great influence on Limoges porcelain.
+Second half of the 20th century The Second World War was of great influence on Limoges porcelain.
 Porcelain manufacturers decided to renew their production.
 They worked together with designers who designed both original and practical objects.
 For example Raymond Loewy designed a service for Air France in 1976.
 From the beginning of the production until the present day the forms and decorations of porcelain evolved together with artistic styles.
 It can be said that porcelain's viability is guaranteed as a result of a mutual stimulation between artists and manufacturers.